Elskom/publish-nuget/README.md

 Output | Description
 --- | ---
-VERSION | Version of the associated git tag PACKAGE_NAME | Name of the NuGet package generated PACKAGE_PATH | Path to the generated NuGet package SYMBOLS_PACKAGE_NAME | Name of the symbols package generated SYMBOLS_PACKAGE_PATH | Path to the generated symbols package
+VERSION | Version of the associated git tag

 **FYI:**
 - Outputs may or may not be set depending on the action inputs or if the action failed